 Enter the street address exactly as it appears on the Non-State schools directory.

 If the school or site address has changed (for example, if the school or site has now been allocated a street number rather than a lot number), complete the Update principal or school details form and submit it via NSSAB Online Services.

 A physical change of location will need to be applied for and approved by the Board.
 To do this, complete the Change of Attributes of Accreditation for New Site and Relocate Site Application and submit it via NSSAB Online Services.

 Suburb/Town and Postcode

 Enter the suburb or town and postcode of this school or site.
-If the suburb name or postcode has changed (for example due to postal boundary changes), please contact the NSSAB Secretariat.
+If the suburb name or postcode has changed (for example, due to postal boundary changes), contact the Board Secretariat.

 Enter the principal’s title, first name and last name.

 Enter the principal’s position description.
 If the school has an acting principal at the time of the Census, use ‘Acting Principal’.